 St Helena is a British Overseas Territory.
 The island is in the sub tropics, It has a British administration which means that its conservation policies and laws are excellent.
 Which in turn means it is packed with fish.
 One mile offshore Pan Tropic Dolphins leap into the air.
 But there is so much more to St Helena than simple adventure diving.
 The island has four ecosystems, from the subtropical desert at sea level and just above, to cool, temperate fields, orchards and forests reminiscent of England.
 Albeit a very sunny and pleasant England.

 For experienced divers St Helena has a series of deep dives, wreck dives, underwater pinnacle dives, and wall dives with schools of pelagics swarming around you.
 For the intermediate level diver, St Helena has multi-level dives, reef dives, and swim-throughs from 6 metres to 26 metres.
 And for the beginner, there are a series of enchanting 6-12 m wreck and reef dives that play host to schools of smaller fish and endemic species.
 St Helena should now be on every diver’s diving holiday list.
-Dive St Helena is a must, while it remains so charming and quiet.
+St Helena diving tours are a must, while it remains so charming and quiet.

-ST HELENA- BRITAIN’S TROPICAL DIVING DESTINATION
+ST HELENA- BRITAIN’S TROPICAL SCUBA DIVING HOLIDAY DESTINATION

+Brits love our St Helena scuba diving holidays!
 The diving tours in St Helena are absolutely unique.
 St Helena is not an island with white sandy beaches, she is an outcrop of rock, that was deemed so isolated that the French Emperor Napoleon was exiled here by the British Government.
 Indeed he died on the rock and was buried here.

 While the history of the island is quite enthralling, the dive holiday opportunities in St Helena are even more incredible.
 Diving in St Helena is mind-blowing.

 Schools of Amber Jacks swirl around the hulls of the wrecks and rainbow runners charge up to you playfully seeing what and who you are.
-Diving in St Helena is like diving used to be 25 years ago in other locations.
+St Helena scuba diving is like diving used to be 25 years ago in other locations.
 Unshy schools of fish with nudibranches, black coral, soft coral, and endemic species of fish.
 The night dives here are incredible.
 Hundreds of lobsters and more nudibranches come out of their holes to wander along the wreck of the Papanui.